 - Financial infidelity

-- Preventing spouse from working outside home or preventing career advancement
+- Preventing spouse from working outside the home or preventing career advancement

 - Bullying and aggressive behaviors